 - A lack of physical intimacy or sexual dissatisfaction

-- You’re not putting enough effort into the relationship
+- You need to put more effort into the relationship

-Keeping a “relationship scorecard” allows you to keep track of your partner’s transgressions and hold them responsible for their future behavior.
-Ultimately, you’re in a relationship, not a fencing match.
-Unfortunately, the following are some reasons why keeping a scorecard can be risky:
+Ah, the classic: I did this, so you have to do this.
+Double standards, or keeping a “relationship scorecard” allows you to keep track of your partner’s transgressions and hold them responsible for their future behavior.
+Unfortunately, the following are some reasons why this can be risky:

 - Instead of fostering cooperation and understanding, it results in anger and blame.